cloudbank-project/cb-resources/docs/solutions/cbs-quantum.md

 ### Azure

-Azure's quantum offerings are all grouped under the serivce called [Azure Quantum](https://azure.microsoft.com/en-us/services/quantum).
+Azure's quantum offerings are all grouped under the service called [Azure Quantum](https://azure.microsoft.com/en-us/services/quantum).
 This includes several varieties of third-party quantum hardware, software simulators, and libraries to integrate your quantum code with other Azure services.
 They also offer "Quantum-inspired" hardware for solving optimization problems (see [their documentation](https://docs.microsoft.com/en-us/azure/quantum/qio-target-list)), which while not true quantum computing can still be used to efficiently run a wide variety of algorithms

 #### Hardware support